This is one of the most popular questions we are asked.

 Alpacas are a South American relative of the Camel

 Closer relatives include the domesticated llama, the wild guanaco, and vicunas.
 This family of animals originated on the plains of North America about 10 million years ago.
 A common ancestor to the South American camelids migrated to South America about 2.5 million years ago.
-Alpacas are actually genetically closer to a giraffe than a llama.
-However, llamas and alpacas can still interbreed.
+Llamas and alpacas can still interbreed which is called a huarizo.
 Alpacas are hybrids of the vicuna and the guanaco 6,000 years ago, created as a prized possession by the ancient Incas because of the quality of their fleece, which was spun and woven into garments.

 Alpaca fleece is measured in microns, which is a millionth of a meter.
 The average human hair is approximately 110-120 microns wide.
 Llamas usually range from 50-65 microns and alpacas from 18-30.
 Thus, alpaca fleece can be a sixth of a human hair wide, creating its soft, silky feel.

 The function and purpose of the alpacas is for it's fleece - soft, smooth, water repellent, hypoallergenic.
 Alpacas are much smaller (120-180 lbs and 3 ft at the shoulder) and are solely used for their fleece.
 They are a flight animal and will not stand up for themselves.
 We use llamas to help protect our alpacas from predators in addition to livestock guard dogs, Turkish Anatolians.